amaoku/ModelShield/README.md

 # ModelShield

-Code and datasets for our paper on language model IP protection watermark.
+Code and datasets for our paper on language model IP protection watermark：ModelShield: Adaptive and Robust Watermark against Model Extraction Attack
-Still being updated, more content coming soon.

 ## Dependencies
 Only the model training phase needs to take the environment into consideration. [ Requirement](https://github.com/amaoku/ModelShield/blob/master/Imitation_Model_training/train/requirements.txt)